JSngoh/playground/.pochi/workflows/generate-ads.md

 ## Trigger Requirements

-**STRICT REQUIREMENTS - ALL must be met:**

-1. User uploads a screenshot (image file)
-2. User uses command like: "generate ads", "create ad variations", "make ads from this"

-**If ANY requirement is missing:**

-- Stop immediately
+**Flexible triggers - ANY of these work:**
+- Screenshot + "generate ads" / "create ads" / "make ads"
+- Screenshot + any ad creation request
+- "Make ads for [product]" (can ask for screenshot if helpful)

+**If no screenshot provided:**
-- If no screenshot: "Please upload a screenshot first, then ask me to generate ads."
+- "Please upload a screenshot first, then ask me to generate ads."
-- If no command: Wait for user to explicitly request ad generation
-- Do not proceed or generate anything without both requirements

 ## Analysis Phase

-First, analyze the uploaded screenshot:
+First, analyze the uploaded screenshot and gather requirements:

-### 1. Extract Key Information
+### 1. Extract Available Information
 - Product/service being advertised
 - Current headline and copy (if visible)
 - Brand colors and fonts used
 - Overall design style and mood
 - Call-to-action present
-- Target audience implied

-### 2. Handle Unclear Screenshots
+### 2. Clarification Questions (ALWAYS ASK)

-**If screenshot is unclear, low quality, or not an ad:**

-- Ask specific clarifying questions:
+Before generating, ask user:
+- **"Is this screenshot for design inspiration, content reference, or both?"**
-  - "What product/service should I advertise?"
+- **"What product/service should I advertise?"** (even if obvious - confirm)
-  - "What's the main benefit you want to highlight?"
-  - "Who is your target audience?"
+- **"Who's your target audience?"** (age, interests, pain points)
-  - "What action should people take? (buy, sign up, learn more, etc.)"
+- **"What action should people take?"** (buy, sign up, visit, call, learn more)
+- **"Any specific style preferences?"** (modern, minimal, bold, professional, fun)

-- Wait for answers before proceeding
-- Do not guess or assume product details
+**Wait for answers before proceeding - do not assume or guess**

 ### 3. Identify Core Value Proposition

-From the image or ask user to specify
+From the answers provided by user

 ## Generation Phase

-Create 5 distinct ad variations using the SAME brand colors and style from the original, but with different messaging approaches:
+Create 5 distinct ad variations with AI-generated content and different design approaches:

 ### Variation 1: Benefit-Focused
 - **Headline**: Lead with the primary benefit/value proposition
 - **Description**: 2-3 sentences explaining the key advantage
 - **Style**: Clean layout emphasizing the benefit
-- **Colors**: Maintain original brand colors, use primary color for emphasis
+- **Colors**: Use brand colors from reference, primary color for emphasis

 ### Variation 2: Urgency-Driven
 - **Headline**: Create urgency ("Limited time", "Only today", "Don't miss out")
 - **Description**: Short, action-oriented copy with clear deadline
 - **Style**: Bold typography with urgency indicators
 - **Colors**: Use brand colors but make CTA button more prominent

 ### Variation 3: Question-Based
 - **Headline**: Ask a compelling question that resonates with pain points
 - **Description**: Answer the question with your solution
 - **Style**: Conversational layout that feels like dialogue
 - **Colors**: Softer application of brand colors for approachability

 ### Variation 4: Social Proof
 - **Headline**: Feature testimonial, review, or impressive statistic
 - **Description**: Expand on the social proof with credibility indicators
 - **Style**: Include visual elements like stars, quotes, or customer photos
 - **Colors**: Use brand colors with trust-building accents

 ### Variation 5: Minimalist
 - **Headline**: Ultra-simple, direct message (3-6 words max)
 - **Description**: One sentence with essential info only
 - **Style**: Maximum white space, single focal point